 (D) Nothing in division (B) of this section shall be construed as:

-(2) Applying to medicaid provider agreements under Chapter 5111. of the Revised Code;
+(2) Applying to medicaid provider agreements under the medicaid program;

 (3) Applying to the purchase of examinations from a sole supplier by a state licensing board under Title XLVII of the Revised Code;